California is 1st state to require women on corporate boards

 - Nintendo wins damage suit against Tokyo go-kart business

+It is one of several measures affecting women that Brown signed Sunday, his last opportunity to approve or veto laws before the term-limited governor leaves office.
+He also approved legislation requiring smaller employers to provide sexual harassment training and banning secret settlements related to sexual assault and harassment.

+It comes as the #MeToo movement against sexual misconduct led to a reckoning nationwide that has ousted men from power.
+The latest high-profile allegations are against Supreme Court nominee Brett Kavanaugh, who has denied decades-old claims of sexual misconduct from three women.

+The author of the California measure, SB 826, said she believes having more women in power could help reduce sexual assault and harassment in the workplace.

-Having more women on boards will make companies more successful, said state Sen. Hannah-Beth Jackson, who authored the bill, SB 826.
+Having more women on corporate boards also will make companies more successful, state Sen. Hannah-Beth Jackson said.
 Women tend to be more collaborative and are better at multitasking, the Santa Barbara Democrat said.
-She believes having more women in power also could help reduce sexual assault and harassment in the workplace.

 A fourth of publicly held corporations with headquarters in California don’t have any women on their boards of directors.
 These companies have not done enough to increase the number of women on their boards despite the Legislature’s urging, making government intervention necessary, Jackson said.